ethereum/ERCs/ERCS/erc-xxx.md

 This standard, in conjunction with the underlying ERC-7551, will modify the ERC-1155 to ensure legal compliance.
 By default, the 'balanceOf' method will always return 0 (indicating zero balance) to fulfill data protection requirements.
 To facilitate compatibility with secondary markets, DEXes, and similar platforms, any token holder will be allowed to define the quantity of tokens they wish to be displayed by the 'balanceOf' method.
 This is provided that the displayed balance remains within the range of 0 <= displayed balance <= actual balance.

 To eventually comply with legal requirements according to §17.3, which aims for a register extract that describes the fundamental rights and properties of the security, this standard introduces the method “balanceReport” (described below).

-MUST be reverted, and additional methods MUST be added as described below:

 ## Interface